SoftwarePrince/Web3-Browser/components/brave_ads/GLOSSARY.md

 # Glossary of Terms

-A place to define all specific terms and vocabulary for the Kahf Ads component, please use this glossary to ensure consistency throughout the codebase.
+A place to define all specific terms and vocabulary for the BrowseWeb3 Ads component, please use this glossary to ensure consistency throughout the codebase.
 If other stakeholders use different terminology, please consider updating so we all speak the same language.

 | term  | description  |
 |---|---|